 In fact, technology plays an even more important role in a startup that relies on technological savviness and know-how to deliver innovative products, generate profits, attract investors, and get recognized as a unicorn.
 That's why so many startup owners bring technology consultants on board to get expert advice about how to use technology more efficiently.

 Technology consulting services are geared at organizations of different sizes.
 In general, their goal is to make these organizations more productive and profitable through optimizations and new technology.

-In the tech world, there exist several types of consulting, including IT consulting, software development consulting, technology stack consulting, among others.
+In the tech world, there exist several types of consulting, including IT consulting, software development consulting, and technology stack consulting among others.
 If you run a technology-based startup and think that you might have a better chance at succeeding if someone from the outside comes in and takes a look at your technology stack, technology consulting services could be an interesting option for you.